 When Apple announced Swift way back in 2014, people were rightfully skeptical.
 Nobody knew if it would catch on, and many questioned the need for yet another programming language to learn.

 But then Swift went open source in 2015, and though it didn’t explode overnight, the language has steadily grown.
 There’s never been a better time to learn!
-We’ve covered online Swift tutorials as well as mobile Swift tutorials, so start there if you’re brand new.
+We’ve covered online Swift tutorials as well as mobile Swift tutorials, but where do you go once you have the basics down?

 Once you’re comfortable with the language, consider testing your skills with these Swift coding challenges.
 Not only are they fun and stimulating, but they’ll give you the confidence you need in your own abilities.